-Numerous literature reviews have found that for professional development to be effective, it must include opportunities for the participants to actively engage with the content (Archibald et al., 2011; Darling-Hammond et al., 2017; Trivette et al., 2009).
+Numerous literature reviews have found that, for professional development to be effective, it must include opportunities for the participants to actively engage with the content (Archibald et al., 2011; Darling-Hammond et al., 2017; Trivette et al., 2009).
 Participants must have opportunities to acquire, use, and evaluate new knowledge and relate it to current understanding.
-Each of the indicators in this domain help to ensure that professional development providers plan opportunities for participants to clarify their knowledge and skills, connect to the new knowledge and skills, and tie the new knowledge and skills to their workplace settings.
+Each of the indicators in this domain helps to ensure that professional development providers plan opportunities for participants to clarify their knowledge and skills, connect to the new knowledge and skills, and tie the new knowledge and skills to their workplace settings.

 Small-group discussions asking participants to compare and contrast critical concepts to existing practices could be one way to start participants on the journey of engaging with the new knowledge and skills.
-Participants should have the opportunity to engage with the content at a state of higher-level thinking.
+Participants should have the opportunity to engage with the content at a state of higher-order thinking.
 For example, participants may analyze how the new knowledge and skills will impact student outcomes.
 While they are doing that, participants should also have a chance to make the learning personal by connecting it to their own context.
 Throughout the acquisition and learning process, participants benefit from collaborating with others.
 Finally, within this domain, professional development providers should be planning opportunities for the participants to apply their new learning in a meaningful way.
 By engaging in learning, participants expand buy-in and self-efficacy, increasing the likelihood that they will apply the learning in their contexts.

 To ensure adequate engagement, the local provider and presenter need to discuss what is reasonable in the given time period.
-For example, in a one-hour webinar, it is not likely that participants would have enough time to practice four critical concepts.
+For example, in a 1-hour webinar, it is not likely that participants would have enough time to practice four critical concepts.
 It is important to schedule adequate time for engagement, even if that requires a reduction in the number of learning targets.

 The presenter should: